Danial-Qashqai/CSFNet-RGBLiDAR/README.md

 This repository presents **CSFNet-RGBLiDAR**, a real-time RGB-LiDAR semantic segmentation model trained with projected LiDAR data on a subset of the KITTI-360 dataset.

 This work extends our previous **CSFNet** framework to the RGB-LiDAR domain.
-The original CSFNet implementation is available at: [CSFNet](https://github.com/Danial-Qashqai/CSFNet)
+The original CSFNet implementation is available at [CSFNet](https://github.com/Danial-Qashqai/CSFNet).

 In this work, CSFNet is extended to the RGB-LiDAR domain by incorporating projected LiDAR information for multi-modal semantic segmentation.